0.12.0

 Smart pointer types

-fcppt provides four smart pointer classes, each with their own trade-offs.
+fcppt provides three smart pointer classes, each with their own trade-offs.

 fcppt::shared_ptr